mansuf/mangadex-downloader/README.md

 ***And ability to not download oneshot chapter***

-## Installation

-What will you need:
-- Python 3.8.x or up with Pip (if you are in Windows, you can download standalone executable [here](https://github.com/mansuf/mangadex-downloader/releases))

-That's it.

 ## Supported formats

 mangadex-downloader can download in different formats, here a list of supported formats.